RemarkableAlly/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets | a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c | Print all the letters except q and e 5-print_numbers.c | a program that prints all single digit numbers of base 10 starting from 0
+3-print_alphabets | a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c | Print all the letters except q and e 5-print_numbers.c | a program that prints all single digit numbers of base 10 starting from 0 6-print_numberz | a program that prints all single digit numbers of base 10 starting from 0 using putchar and not declearing char